zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

    d) Use a # followed by a space to comment a line.

-   This example shows a comment line and a platform configuration override in the :file:`prj.conf`.
+   This example shows a comment line and a board configuration override in the :file:`prj.conf`.

   .. code-block:: c